-Hyper Text Transport Protocol (HTTP/HTTPS)
+Hyper Text Transfer Protocol Secure (HTTPS)

-This chapter briefly describes the web interface that resides on the Ninja.
-This interface is a fast and easy-to-use graphical interface that is compatible with your standard web browser.
-Simply point your browser to the IP address of Ninja and log in securely with HTTPS.
-Security-conscious customers may disable this interface entirely (see Chapter 5 for instructions).
+This chapter briefly describes the HTTPS interface that resides on the RTM3205 Precision Timing Module.
+The HTTPS interface to RTM3205 is a fast and easy-to-use graphical interface that is compatible with your standard web browser.
+Simply point your browser to the IP address of RTM3205 and log in securely with HTTP over the Secure Socket Layer (SSL).
+Security-conscious customers may disable the HTTPS interface (see the end of this chapter for instructions).